ACoAs – Fear of Commitment (Part 6b)

 – an attempt to disengage the symbiosis, triggering THEIR FoA

-That left us invisible to ourselves – not knowing what we’re inherently capable of, unable to commit or connect in a genuine way.
+That left us invisible to ourself – not knowing what we’re inherently capable of, unable to commit or connect in a genuine way.
 And our co-dependence tells us that if we outshine others, we’ll be bad for making them feel bad about themselves.
 Then they won’t like us, plus we’re terrified of their envy-backlash.

 NOTE – Unhealthy responses from others & our resulting terror ONLY happens when dealing with very wounded / abusive people!